- What is the University's policy regarding sexual harassment?

 Consent to engage in sexual activity must exist from beginning to end of each instance of sexual activity.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage in a specific sexual activity.
 Silence alone, without actions evidencing permission, does not demonstrate Consent.
 Consent must be knowing and voluntary.
 To give Consent, a person must be of legal age.
 Assent does not constitute Consent if obtained through Coercion or from an individual whom the Respondent knows or reasonably should know is Incapacitated.
 The responsibility of obtaining Consent rests with the person initiating sexual activity.
 Use of alcohol or drugs does not diminish one’s responsibility to obtain Consent.
 Consent to engage in sexual activity may be withdrawn by any person at any time.
 Once withdrawal of Consent has been expressed, the sexual activity must cease.
 Consent is automatically withdrawn by a person who is no longer capable of giving Consent.
 A current or previous consensual dating or sexual relationship between the Parties does not itself imply Consent or preclude a finding of responsibility.
 Consent is a voluntary agreement to engage in sexual activity.
 Consent to engage in sexual activity with one person does not imply Consent to engage in sexual activity with another.
 Coercion, force, or threat of either invalidates Consent.

-Some types of Prohibited Sexual Conduct are potential crimes, but they also are violations of Title IX and the University's Policy on Prohibited Sexual Conduct.
+Some types of Prohibited Sexual Conduct are potential crimes, but they also are violations of Title IX and the University's Policy on Sexual Harassment and other Prohibited Sexual Conduct.
 While the police can address the criminal aspects of such conduct, the University can address the effects the conduct has on campus.
-When the University is aware of an incident, it can take steps to institute Interim Protective Measures and provide resources for Complainants.
-The University can also conduct an Investigation, which may result in disciplinary action against a Respondent.
-Disciplinary action may include sanctions such as expulsion (students), termination (employees), rescission of contracts (vendors), or a ban from campus (other Respondents).
+When the University is aware of an incident, it can take steps to institute Supportive Measures and provide resources for Complainants.
+The University can also conduct an Investigation and subsequent Hearing which will determine responsibility of the Respondent which may include sanctions such as expulsion (students), termination (employees), rescission of contracts (vendors), or a ban from campus (Respondents).

-The University is committed to addressing and preventing Prohibited Sexual Conduct, regardless of whether such activity constitutes a crime.
+The University is committed to addressing and preventing Prohibited Sexual Harassment and other Prohibited Sexual Conduct, regardless of whether such activity constitutes a crime.

-The privacy of the parties is a priority to UL Lafayette.
+The privacy of the parties is a priority at the University.
 However, sometimes, limited information must be disclosed in order to fully investigate a complaint.
 If you are concerned about confidentiality, discuss this issue with the Title IX Coordinator.

 Your confidentiality will be protected to the maximum extent possible, but anonymity may hinder an investigation into your complaint.

-Yes, in order to conduct a thorough investigation, the alleged perpetrator must be identified.
+Yes, in order to conduct a thorough investigation, the alleged Respondent must be identified.

-No. If you choose to respond informally and do not file a formal complaint, you do not have to identify the alleged perpetrator.
-Complainants should be aware that not identifying the perpetrator may limit the institution’s ability to respond comprehensively.
+No. If you choose to respond informally and do not file a formal complaint, you do not have to identify the alleged Respondent.
+Complainants should be aware that not identifying the Respondent may limit the institution’s ability to respond comprehensively.

 Yes.
 If you have concerns for your safety, ULPD can provide escort services and take other steps to assist you.
-In addition, UL Lafayette has a strong retaliation policy that is aggressively enforced if a complainant or a witness is retaliated against for participating in an investigation.
+In addition, the University has retaliation policy that is aggressively enforced if a complainant or a witness is retaliated against for participating in an investigation.

 The University provides all students basic health and counseling services.
 If a complainant wishes to access community and non-institutional services, payment for these will be subject to state/local laws, insurance requirements, etc.